Multi-reference factor analysis: low-rank covariance estimation under unknown translations: Numerical experiments

 We begin with several experiments testing the performance of our algorithms in the complex-valued case ($v_i\in \mathbb{C}^L$, $a_i \sim \mathbb{C}\mathcal{N}(0,\lambda_i)$ and $\eta \sim \mathbb{C}\mathcal{N}(0,\sigma^2 I_L)$).
 We first explore the ability of our algorithms to recover $\Sigma_x$ for different ranks $r$ and signal lengths $L$.
-For this experiment, we used $N=10^5$, and considered the maximal error among $200$ trials.
-The results can be seen in Figure~\ref{fig:low-rank recovery r vs L}.
-As supported by Theorem~\ref{thm:consistency of step 2, direct approach}, small estimation errors were always achieved when $r<\sqrt{L}$.
-However, since the algorithm cannot handle the case of $r\geq \sqrt{L}$ (the linear system in~\eqref{eq:A beta = 0} becomes under-determined), the worst-case estimation errors rapidly increase with $r$ for $r\geq \sqrt{L}$.
+For these experiments, we use $N=10^5$, and consider the maximal error among $200$ trials.
+The results are shown in Figure~\ref{fig:low-rank recovery r vs L}.
+As supported by Theorem~\ref{thm:consistency of step 2, direct approach}, small estimation errors are always achieved when $r<\sqrt{L}$.
+However, since the algorithm cannot handle the case of $r\geq \sqrt{L}$ (the linear system in~\eqref{eq:A beta = 0} becomes underdetermined), the worst-case estimation errors rapidly increase with $r$ for $r\geq \sqrt{L}$.